Handbook

 It is highly recommended that all coaches/instructors be CPR and First Aid certified.
 Each club should seek out coaches who meet at least the minimum qualifications recommended by their National Governing Organization.

 Coaches/instructors, whether paid or volunteer, are required to have a Coach/Instructor Form on file in the Club Sports Office.
-If you plan to pay coaches by using the Development Account or Endowment money (all Endowment expenses must be approved by the Rec Sports Director in advance), then coaches must complete a Professional Services Contract form before they are hired.
+If you plan to pay coaches by using the Development Account or Endowment money (all Endowment expenses must be approved by the Rec Sports Director in advance), then coaches must complete a Personal Services Contract form before they are hired.
 For more information on this, please speak with the Club Sports Director.

-Coaches requesting a W-2 can be paid through an Agency (AR) Account.
+Coaches requesting a W-2 can be paid through an Agency (AR) Account (see section on “Agency Account”).
 Follow these instructions:

-• Collect a W9 from the coach at the start of the season.
+• Collect a W-9 from the coach at the start of the season.
 Anyone can fill out a W9 with either an Employer Identification Number (EIN) or Social Security Number (SSN): https://www.irs.gov/pub/irs-pdf/fw9.pdf

 • Clubs only need to collect a W-2 on a coach once.
-After the initial form, the coach is set up as a vendor in the MSU system and this for is not required each year.
+After the initial form, the coach is set up as a vendor in the MSU system and this form is not required each year.

 • Submit a term of agreement which includes the amount owed the coach